 In common with other Australian study hubs, Sydney’s weakest score comes in the Affordability category, due to the combination of relatively high international tuition fees and substantial living costs.
 But it’s easy to see why so many international students find ways to cover the costs; the combination of education and lifestyle Sydney offers makes for a highly attractive proposition.

-As well as being Australia’s financial and economic hub, Sydney is known for the stunning panorama of its harbor, iconic opera house, large selection of green spaces within the city, and proximity to beaches among the most paradisiacal not just in Australia but anywhere in the world.
-It’s been ranked one of the ten most livable cities on the planet by both Mercer and The Economist.
+As well as being Australia’s financial and economic hub, Sydney is known for the stunning panorama of its harbor, iconic opera house, large selection of green spaces within the city, and proximity to beaches which are among the most paradisiacal not just in Australia but anywhere in the world.
+It’s also been ranked one of the 10 most livable cities on the planet by both Mercer and The Economist.

 More about Sydney

 Number of universities ranked by QS

 Average international fees (at ranked unis)

 Student Experience rank

 To find out how each of the above categories is calculated, view the methodology.